-Claypits Lane, Roundswell, Barnstaple, Devon EX31 3WJ

-01271 445111 www.roundswellprimary.devon.sch.uk/ admin@roundswell.tarkatrust.org.uk
+Claypits Lane, Roundswell, Barnstaple, Devon EX31 3WJ 01271 445111 www.roundswellprimary.devon.sch.uk/ admin@roundswell.tarkatrust.org.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.

 Starting life as a new school in September 2020, Roundswell Community Primary Academy opened in a brand new 21st century building with nursery pupils (3 to 4 years of age) and pupils in the reception class only.
 Our experienced staff are dedicated to making sure we nurture and support your child through the early years and eventually onto secondary school.
 The first children at the school started on a wonderful adventure together and will rise through the school to become year 6 children.
-We currently have Nursery, Reception and Year 1 children.
+We currently have Nursery, Reception, Year 1, Year 2, Year 3, Year 4, and Year 5 children.